and-rewsmith/and-rewsmith.github.io/_posts/09-17-23-ai-summary.markdown

 The next phase of development, to be further developed over the next few years, is Type II Reasoning systems (like autoGPT, babyAGI, etc.).
 These Type II Reasoning Systems will embed the model within a framework that provides memory, agency, etc.

-Then after Type II Reasoning, comes other grandiose ideas being proposed like embodiment and distributed agent interatctions.
+Then after Type II Reasoning, comes other grandiose ideas being proposed like embodiment and distributed agent interactions.
 I do think these will happen though, and at some arbitrary point the consensus will finally be that we have reached "AGI".
-But I am sure the goalpoasts will move many times in the coming future.
+But I am sure the goalpost will move many times in the coming future.

 So in that concept, the hierarchical structure I imagine looks like this (from inner to outer):
 ```